rackerlabs/support-how-to/content/cloud-sites/modify-your-hosts-file.md

 3. Enter your domain user password and click **OK**.
 4. In the second column of the browser view, select the node named machines.

     You will see entries for `-DHCP-`, `broadcasthost`, and `localhost` in the third column.

 5. In the third column, select `localhost`.
 6. From the **Edit** menu, select **Duplicate**.
 (The quickest way to create a new entry is to duplicate an existing one.)

     A confirmation alert appears.

 7. Click **Duplicate**.

     A new entry called localhost copy appears, and its properties are shown below the browser view.

 8. Double-click the value of the `ip_address` property and enter the IP address of the other computer.
 9. Double-click the value of the `name` property and enter the hostname you want for the other computer.
 10. Click the `serves` property and select **Delete** from the **Edit** menu.
 11. From the **File** menu, select **Save**.

      A confirmation alert appears.

 12. Click **Update this copy**.
 13. Repeat steps 6 through 12 for each additional host entry that you want to add.
 14. From the NetInfo Manager menu, select **Quit**.

      You do not need to restart the computer.

 **Mac OS X 10.6 - 10.10**

 1. Open **Applications > Utilities > Terminal**.
 2. Open the **hosts** file by typing the following line in the terminal window:

-        sudo nano / privado / etc / hosts
+        sudo nano /private/etc/hosts

 3. Type your domain user password when prompted.
 4. Edit the **hosts** file.

     The file contains some comments (lines starting with the # symbol), and some default hostname mappings (for example, 127.0.0.1 – local host).
 Add your new mappings after the default mappings.

 5. Save the hosts file by pressing **Control+x** and answering **y**.
 6. Make your changes take effect by flushing the DNS cache with the following command: